MarketsCovered by CalibrSports

 How CalibrSports Predicts This

-Win to Nil is calculated from our goals model's clean sheet probability combined with the team's win probability.
-We activate this market only for strong home favourites where the model's clean sheet probability is above a calibrated threshold.
-It is used sparingly given its sensitivity to single conceded goals.
+Win to Nil is calculated by multiplying our goals model's clean sheet probability by the team's win probability, then applying a correlation adjustment (teams that are winning tend to defend more carefully, so the two events are positively correlated).
+We activate this market only for strong home favourites where the model's clean sheet probability exceeds a calibrated minimum threshold.
+The AI advisor cross-checks the selection against the opposition's recent attack output and injury list before confirming.
+We use this market sparingly — the sensitivity to a single conceded goal makes it high-variance, and our edge threshold is set accordingly.

 Key Facts